dshmif/consoul/README.md

 The framework mimics your run-of-the-mill web application that leverages Servlets but instead of mapping a Servlet to a URL you map a command string to a Command implementation.
 Like most web application frameworks, to which Consoul mimics, a Front Controller is used to handle finding the correct mapped implementation and basic chores before telling the implementation to execute itself.
+Java 1.6 added Console API but this framework works wih 1.5 and higher.

 The commands currently supported are simple synchronous commands.
 Which is to say that you enter a command and a prompt isn't provided again until the command completes execution successfully or otherwise.
 It also provides